Valloric/picture-commander/README.md

 in a different tab.
 Subsequent image clicks in the gallery replace the displayed image in the viewer tab.

-Super-useful when projecting one browser tab to different screen with say a Chromecast since the gallery tab can then direct the projected one.
+Super-useful when projecting one browser tab to a different screen with say a Chromecast since the gallery tab can then control the projected one.

 There's one "admin" view (`/gallery` handler) and one "display" view (`/viewer` handler).
 Provide a path an image folder.
 The server will recursively